 Bring a Friend Sunday (sponsored by the Family Ministry Committee)

 Hospitality is about making others feel welcomed.
 Hospitality is about turning that welcome into a way of life, as individuals and as a community.
 Radical hospitality challenges us to extend that way of life beyond what is easy and comfortable.
 Today is “Bring-A-Friend” Sunday.
 Take a look around.
 Who might be yearning for connection, for a way to deepen their spiritual journey, for a way to make service to others a part of their family culture?
 Be the one to open the door.
 Extend the invitation that could change a life, many lives, the world.

 Please send your articles for our monthly newsletter to firstname.lastname@example.org.
 If you are planning church event, please remember to schedule the event with the office, and request a room if you need one (www.concorduu.org/thyme or email email@example.com) before submitting your article for the newsletter.

 This is open to all.

 Please join us for the Dances of Universal Peace @ Concord UU, held the third Sundays of each month from 7 - 9 PM.
-This starts our third year of monthly dance circles and the circle is growing!

 The practice of the Dances of Universal Peace cultivates harmony in body, mind and spirit.
 This community practice includes focus on breath, listening, feeling, seeing and silence.
 An atmosphere of heart centered peace and harmony is created.
 The Dances of Universal Peace are led by Sarah-Elizabeth Whitcomb and Jenaabi Finlay with musical support of guitar, harp, flute, recorder and drum.
 The Chapel will be open a half hour prior to the start of the dance.
 All are welcome to join us as leaders and musicians connect and create space together.